Updated February 18, 2025

 Instead of relaxing you and making you feel better, alcohol contributes to negative feelings and stress, which can become a difficult cycle to break.
 So, going dry could really help you feel happier, which sounds like a pretty great benefit.

-Sleep is also foundational to both physical and mental well-being.
-If you sleep better, you tend to feel better both physically and mentally.
+Sleep is also foundational to physical and mental well-being.
+If you sleep well, you tend to feel better physically and mentally.

 It seems like for years, we’ve heard that moderate drinking has minor benefits for heart health.
 As research piles up, though, it’s looking like that’s not at all the case.
 And, yes, it turns out that that includes red wine.
 Simply put, alcohol has been shown to raise blood pressure and increase your chance of cardiovascular disease.

-Ok, so this isn’t exactly a health benefit unless you spend your alcohol savings on vitamins or workout equipment, but it’s no secret that drinking is expensive—especially if you drink out at pubs, bars and restaurants.
-Costs are going up across the board, and if you can save money and your health, that feels like a win.
+It’s no secret that drinking is expensive—especially if you drink out at pubs, bars and restaurants.
+Costs are rising across the board, and if you can save money and your health, that feels like a win.

-This Dry Feb is a perfect opportunity to reduce or remove drinking from your life and see the benefits first-hand.
-Knowing that many other people are taking part can make it easier in social situations to stick to your goal.
-Hopefully, one of the apps we’ve highlighted helps you to give Dry Feb a go.
+Dry Feb is a perfect opportunity to reduce or remove drinking from your life and see the benefits first-hand.
+Knowing that many other people are participating can make it easier to stick to your goal in social situations.
+Hopefully, one of the apps will help!

 An important note about alcohol disorders